Selamat Datang. Welcome.

 Some Personal Stuff

-There was this thing on Facebook a decade ago where you had to list 25 points about yourself.
-Instead of making 25 points about myself, I have listed passages from film, music and quotes by the thinkers and people who have inspired me, and that appropriately capture ‘my 25 Notes’.
+There was this thing on Facebook a more than a decade ago where you had to list 25 points about yourself.
+Instead of making 25 points about myself, I have listed, below, passages from film, music and quotes by the thinkers and people who have inspired me, and that appropriately capture ‘my 25 Notes’.
 One or two may be slightly different from the original.

 1. Those who forget the pasta are condemned to reheat it.